metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing.md

 updated: '08-2-2024'
 ---

+Transaction are usually serialized to facilitate movement across different environments.
+But the reasons could be different:
+- Requiring signatures from different authorities stored in separate environments.
+- Validating the transaction before it is entered or stored in a database.

-Sometimes, for creating NFTs for example, you might need to store an `Authority` keypair to sign the inclusion of the NFT in the Collection.
-To safely do it, without exposing the keypair on the frontend, you'll need to create partially signed transaction in the backend that can be later signed by a wallet in the frontend.
+For example, when creating NFTs, you might need to store an `Authority` keypair to sign the NFT's inclusion in the Collection.
+To safely sign it, without exposing your keypair, you'll need to create partially signed transaction in a secure environment, serialize it and broadcast it to another environoment that can be deserialized and signed by another wallet.

-**We're going to talk about:**
+**In this guide we're going to talk about:**
 - Noop Signer
 - Partially signed transactions
-- Passing transactions from the Backend to the Frontend
+- Passing transactions from different environments

-**Note**: In this guide we're going to talk about how to pass partially signed transaction from the Backend to the Frontend, but you can do the opposite too!

 ## Initial Setup